szilard/benchm-ml/README.md

 consideration).
 In fact, the differences in memory efficiency and speed will start to really matter only for larger sizes (beyond the scope of this study).

-<a name="rf-vs-linear"></a>Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually
-the same for 1M and 10M.
+Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually the same for 1M and 10M.
 This is because the simple linear structure can be extracted already from a smaller dataset and having more data points will not change the classification boundary significantly.
 On the other hand, more complex models such as random forests can further improve with increasing